Owez/yark/api/README.md

 YARK_ADMIN_SECRET=dev
 YARK_MANAGER_PATH=manager.json
 ```
-Now that that's all been setup, you can run your brand new development server with `make dev` now 🎉
+Now that that's all been setup, you can run your brand new development server with `cargo run` now 🎉

 ## Specification